veracruz-project/veracruz/README.markdown

-See the `CONTRIBUTING.markdown` file for information on how to contribute to Veracruz, where to find help, how to get in touch with the rest of the Veracruz development team, how to contribute code, and details of our project-level code-of-conduct.
+See the `CONTRIBUTING.markdown` file for information on how to contribute to Veracruz, where to find help, how to get in touch with the rest of the Veracruz development team, and how to contribute code.

+The Veracruz project has adopted a project-level code of conduct, the full text of which is available in the CODE_OF_CONDUCT.markdown file in the Veracruz root directory, or through the Github web-interface.

 ## Disclosure of security vulnerabilities